frctl/fractal-docs/docs/guide/customisation/web-themes.md

 Themes are used to power the Fractal web UI.
 They are responsible not only for the visual look and feel of the UI, but also for what URLs are exposed and even what functionality is provided.

- The default theme, ~@TODOLINK @default-theme', 'Mandelbrot') }}, showcases much of Fractal's functionality, and offers a range of customisation options to allow it to be tailored to the needs of individual projects.
+ The default theme, [Mandelbrot](../web/default-theme.html), showcases much of Fractal's functionality, and offers a range of customisation options to allow it to be tailored to the needs of individual projects.

 ## Configuring themes